splunk/public-o11y-docs/gdi/opentelemetry/resources.rst

 - Configuration management using Ansible or Puppet
 - Configuration sources
 - Several Smart Agent capabilities
-- Visualizations and correlations that are prepackaged in the Splunk Distribution of OpenTelemetry Collector.
+- Visualizations and correlations that are prepackaged in the Splunk Distribution of OpenTelemetry Collector

 .. note::